Last updated: 18 January 2022

 When message equals search

 The first step of the conversation will inform chatbot users that they can ask a question.
-Hit Options on the step and scroll down to Message content.
+Hit the three dots on the step and click Edit response.

 Write a short message such as: “I can help you find answers in our employee handbook.
 Just ask me a question”.
 Hit Save.